DeanMahaffey/README-Generator/Develop/utils/GeneratedREADME.md

   # Contribution

-  Contributors: DeanMahaffey
+  Contributors: deanmahaffey

   # Instructions

-  To run this App, you need to follow these instructions: you will need to have node, npm, and inquirer installed to run this app.
+  To run this App, you need to follow these instructions: to have node, npm, and inquirer

   # Questions